mrRubyDev/mrRubyDev/README.md

 Hi, i'm Mateo 👋

-I'm a Mobile Engineer with expertise in React Native.
-Some of the other technologies that I love working with are React, TypeScript, Redux, Redux-Saga and Solidity.
+I'm a Senior Engineer with deep expertise in React Native.
+Some of the other technologies that I love working with are React, TypeScript, Redux, NodeJS and Solidity.

-I am currently part of the amazing Mobile and Frontend team @[Token.com](https://token.com) and [PoseidonDAO](https://github.com/Poseidon-DAO).
+I am currently a senior software engineer at the amazing team @[Token.com](https://token.com).

-I'm also deeply interested in Blockchain and the web3 world.
+I love the mobile space, and build my own apps on the side.
+Here's the first one: [Kalio](https://apps.apple.com/us/app/kalio-metric-calorie-counter/id6736513779)

 What I like to do in my spare time: